The Taos Environmental Film Festival 2022

 4. “Convinced as I am that a world without nuclear weapons is possible and necessary, I ask political leaders not to forget that these weapons cannot protect us from current threats to national and international security.”
 Pope Francis

 5. “In a world where millions of children and families live in inhumane conditions, the money that is squandered and the fortunes made through the manufacture, upgrading, maintenance and sale of ever more destructive weapons are an affront crying out to heaven.”
 Pope Francis

 6. The former Soviet leader Mikhail Gorbachev has warned that current tension between Russia and the West is putting the world in “colossal danger” due to the threat from nuclear weapons.
 In an interview with the BBC’s Steve Rosenberg, former President Gorbachev called for all countries to declare that nuclear weapons should be destroyed.

 A favorite quote: “Humanity is my race and love is my religion.”
 My thought: All religions want peace.
 All global citizens want peace.
 A world in balance with the natural cycles, with respect to the biodiversity of our planet, will find peace.

 Festival Support 2021

-Judith also walked across the United States in 1986 as part of the Great Peace March, a nine and a half month Peace Walk across the United States for Nuclear Disarmament and Social Justice, followed by several Peace Walks, as part of the International Peace Walk, in the former Soviet Union, at the height of the Cold War.
+Judith also walked across the United States in 1986 as part of The Great Peace March, a nine and a half month Peace Walk across the United States for Nuclear Disarmament and Social Justice, followed by several Peace Walks, as part of International Peace Walk, in the former Soviet Union, at the height of the Cold War.
 Judith wrote and directed the short play, AXEL and ABEL, based on the book The Cellist of Sarajevo by Steven Galloway.